 About Us

-We’re posting new topics regularly that we hope will make you scream, laugh (or cry) but most of all, we hope they make you think - because the human race is currently ”un-thinking” itself into a soggy quagmire.
-We’re in danger of becoming a nation that has completely lost the ability to think critically or honestly on almost any subject: we’ve become both intellectually corrupt - and morally bankrupt.
+Stop The World, I Wanna Get Off ! features topics that will likely make you laugh cry or scream, but most of all, we hope the posts make you think – because the human race is currently un-thinking itself into a quagmire.
+We’re in danger of becoming a nation that has completely lost the ability to think critically or honestly on almost any subject: we’ve become intellectually corrupt.

 The Star Trek Prophecy